jongwooksi/jongwooksi/README.md

 </br>
 :book: Publication

 - **J. Si** and S. Kim, "Data Augmentation of Shelf Product for Object Recognition in O2O Stores Based on Generative AI", Proc.
-Of Korea Society of Computer and Information Conferenece, Vol. 31, No. 1, UnderReview
+Of Korea Society of Computer and Information Conferenece, Vol. 31, No. 1, pp. 77-78, Jan.
+2024.

 - D. Kim, **J. Si** and S. Kim, "Feature Point Matching for Product Name Recognition in O2O Stores", Proc.
-Of Korea Society of Computer and Information Conferenece, Vol. 31, No. 1, UnderReview
+Of Korea Society of Computer and Information Conferenece, Vol. 31, No. 1, pp. 79-80, Jan.
+2024.

-- **J. Si** and S. Kim, "Restoration of the JPEG Maximum Lossy Compressed Face Images with Hourglass Block-GAN", CMC-Computers, Materials & Continua, Accepted (SCIE, IF: 3.86)
+- **J. Si** and S. Kim, "Restoration of the JPEG Maximum Lossy Compressed Face Images with Hourglass Block-GAN", CMC-Computers, Materials & Continua, Accepted (SCIE, IF: 3.1)

 - **J. Si** and S. Kim, "PP-GAN : Style Transfer from Korean Portraits to ID Photos Using Landmark Extractor with GAN", CMC-Computers, Materials & Continua, Vol. 77, No. 3, pp. 3119-3138, Dec.
 2023.
-(SCIE, IF: 3.86)
+(SCIE, IF: 3.1)

 - **J. Si** and S. Kim, "Enhanced Deep Feature Reconstruction: Texture Defect Detection and Segmentation through Preservation of Multi-scale Features", Journal of Korea Institute of Information, Electronics, and Communication Technology, Vol. 16, No. 6, pp.369-378, Dec.
 2023.